 - 1. Breast prostheses and surgical bras following a mastectomy. - 2.
 Prosthetic devices to restore a method of speaking when required as a result of a covered medically necessary laryngectomy. - 3.
 The plan will pay for other medically necessary prosthetic devices, including: - a.
 Surgical implants; - b.
 Artificial limbs or eyes; - c.
 The first pair of contact lenses or eye glasses when required as a result of a covered medically necessary eye surgery; - d.
 Therapeutic shoes and inserts for the prevention and treatment of diabetes-related foot complications; and - e.
-Benefits are available for certain types of orthotics (braces, boots, splints).
-Covered services include the initial purchase, fitting, and repair of a custom made rigid or semi-rigid supportive device used to support, align, prevent, or correct deformities or to improve the function of movable parts of the body, or which limits or stops motion of a weak or diseased body part.
+Benefits are available for certain types of orthotics, limited to: (1) foot orthotics, orthopedic shoes, footwear or support items used for a systemic illness affecting the lower limbs, such as diabetes, (2) braces, (3) boots and (4) splints.
+Covered services include the initial purchase, fitting, and repair of a custom made rigid or semirigid supportive device used to support, align, prevent, or correct deformities or to improve the function of movable parts of the body, or which limits or stops motion of a weak or diseased body part.